Privacy Policy

 13.2 Mailing addresses

-Payzium Holding Inc. (Canada) Attention: Person in Charge of the Protection of Personal Information [INSERT QUEBEC REGISTERED ADDRESS, MONTREAL]
+Payzium Holding Inc. (Canada).
+Attention: Person in Charge of the Protection of Personal Information.
+1200 rue de Maisonneuve W, Montreal QC H3A 0A1.

 13.3 Supervisory authorities